About arc42

 Scenario |

 A player requests a bot move during a game.
-The bot (gamey, written in Rust) computes and returns the move coordinates within 1000ms under normal load. |
+The bot (gamey, written in Rust) computes and returns the move coordinates within 1000ms at the 95th percentile under sustained load. |

 Stimulus |